viperML/miq-doc/notes/README.md

 	- [ ] Maybe mold? https://github.com/rui314/mold
 	- [ ] `readelf -p .comment` check linker
 	- [ ] `LD_DEBUG=all`
+	- [ ] Check LSB for linker details
+	- [ ] GNU batch loader has doc
+	- [ ] No formal definition, but have to rely in the de-facto standards
 - [ ] Library RUN_PATH
 	- `readelf -d`
 	- patchelf